Tips for Crafting an Outstanding Abstract

 - Submit Early

-Don’t wait until the July 23, 2025, at 11:59 p.m.
-CT deadline!
+Don’t wait until the deadline on August 6, 2025, at 11:59 p.m.
+CT!
 Early submission allows time to address any technical issues and make corrections if needed.